 Are There Exemptions from Fair Housing Laws?

 Yes!
-There are a few, very limited exemptions to the act.
+There are a few, very limited exemptions to the housing act.
 They are as follows:

 - Dwellings for the elderly.
 The dwelling must be intended and solely occupied by tenants aged at least 62 years.